VicentGN/WebGISService/README.md

 # WebGISService

 WebGISService.
 Geospatial operations running on backend.
-Based on NodeJS/ExpressJS and TurfJS
+Based on NodeJS/ExpressJS and TurfJS.
+Try the demo deployed on Heroku: https://webgisservice.herokuapp.com/
 ## Starting 🚀

 ```